twurple/twurple/docs/getting-data/chat/listening-to-events.md

 chatClient.removeListener(followAgeListener);
 ```

-A list of all chat events can be found in the {@ChatClient} class reference.
+A list of all chat events can be found in the {@link ChatClient} class reference.

 :::warning{title="Why does my onConnect listener not work?"}